Lithium batteries in China: BYD Company

-As one of the early leaders in China’s lithium battery industry, BYD Company along with other early players were responsible for the rapid development that transitioned China from a mimicker to a leading developer.
+As one of the early leaders in China's lithium battery industry, BYD Company along with other early players were responsible for the rapid development that transitioned China from a mimicker to a leading developer.
 It has since transitioned itself into the automaker industry.
 With a split focus, it was responsible for 14.6% of the lithium batteries installed in electric vehicles countrywide in the first quarter of 2021.

-Nio

-Nio is one of the leading electric vehicle brands in China.
-Currently, it does not produce its lithium batteries and has relied on sources such as Contemporary Amperex Technology, however, to help achieve better margins for the sales of its electric cars, they have invested heavily in the factories and research in lithium battery technologies.
-Recently they have launched a program for battery swapping which allows users to swap out their used battery for a fully charged battery in public stations.
-The program aims to tackle the problem of charging time and limited charging stations in the country, also by displacing the battery removing battery ownership from part of the vehicle, the cars could be sold at a much cheaper price.

 Challenges and controversies

 The procedure to produce lithium batteries is long and complex, from mining to refining, cathode production, cell production, to module assembly, before passing on to original equipment manufacturers.
 Each of those steps encompasses many micro-steps that require precision and time to ensure its quality.
-Take the procedure of formation or aging within module assembly, it could take up to 3 weeks for each batch which contributes to 30% of the manufacturing cost.
+For the procedure of formation or aging within module assembly, it could take up to 3 weeks for each batch which contributes to 30% of the manufacturing cost.

 As most mining processes are invasive to the surrounding area, lithium mining has also met serious controversies about the impact it has on the surrounding area.
 The controversy of lithium mining comes from its need for water - mining one ton of lithium requires 500000 gal of water.
 Yet, the largest mines in the world reside in Argentina, Bolivia, and Chile, which often face droughts and have serious demand for fresh water from the local farmers.
 Thus the extraction of lithium has often been linked to increased droughts.
 In several of the lithium mines there are reports of chemical leaks in the nearby water source, these chemicals such as hydrochloric acid are toxic to living organisms.
 Other reports may attribute lithium mining to damage to the soil and air contamination.
 Thus, some activists have warned about the environmental impact of lithium mining.